humdrum-tools/humdrum-documentation/guide/ch12/index.md

 Field-Trace Extracting
 ----------------------

-For circumstances where the input is very complex, **extract** provides a *field-trace mode* (**-t** option) that allows the user to select any combination of data tokens from the input stream.
+For circumstances where the input is very complex, <span class="tool">extract</span> provides a *field-trace mode* (**-t** option) that allows the user to select any combination of data tokens from the input stream.
 The field-trace option is rarely used when extracting spines.
 Refer to the *Humdrum Reference